 Air travel was once a great way to escape our digital world.
 But now the excuse – “I didn’t get your email as I was flying”, may not be viable as wi-fi on planes is now more common.

-It works in one of two ways: either signals come from ground-based towers to an antenna on the plane’s fuselage or via satellites in geostationary orbit.
+It works in one of two ways: either signal comes from ground-based towers to an antenna on the plane’s fuselage or via satellites in geostationary orbit.
 The infrastructure to make this work varies from place to place with the USA currently leading the way,.

 How to access in-flight wi-fi and how to make it faster?

 Turn on your device and connect to the available in-flight wi-fi network.
-Log in via the welcome screen, accepting the terms and entering your details.
+Log in via the welcome screen, accepting the terms, and enter your details.
 You’ll need to do this whether the service is free or subscription-based.
 Depending on the service, you’ll be given free wi-fi for a limited time or be asked to purchase a plan such as Delta Airlines’ 24-hour, monthly or annual options.

 For those that want to get the best possible speed, particularly if you’re viewing videos or playing games, there are a few things you can do to ensure your device is set up correctly.
 Of course, no one wants the signal to lag when checking the latest football scores on bbc.co.uk, missing an all-important last-minute goal, or waste a bonus offer from free-spins.org/en-ie/ and a potential jackpot-winning spin of the slot machine at LeoVegas.com.